denko-rb/denko/DEPS_IDE.md

     ````
   * Libraries:
     ````
-    IRremote         @ v4.4.1  by shirriff, z3to, ArminJo
+    IRremote          @ 4.4.1   by shirriff, z3to, ArminJo
+    Adafruit NeoPixel @ 1.12.5  by Adafruit
     ````